tzdoesit/css-exercises/flex/04-flex-information/README.md

-# A very common website feature
+q# A very common website feature

 The goal of this exercise is to recreate a section that is found on many informational websites.